Ptarasa/MedicalApp/README.md

 Spring Tool Suite:  https://spring.io/tools

 Tool mostly used for spring and maven projects.
-You can also use Eclipse by create the file in spring Initializer and importing it.
+You can also use Eclipse by creating the file in spring Initializer and importing it.